 Whooping cough can make pēpi very sick and some pēpi can die.
 Having whooping cough immunisation in pregnancy protects pēpi in their first weeks of life.
 Start immunising pēpi the day they turn 6 weeks old to keep protecting them.

-- whooping cough causes bouts of coughing - each bout may last for 2 or 3 minutes
+- whooping cough causes episodes of coughing - each episode may last for 2 or 3 minutes

-- young babies can go blue and stop breathing with bad coughing bouts
+- young pēpi can go blue and stop breathing when coughing

 - the cough may go on for 3 months